WelcomeToThursday/WTT-Campaigns/docs/raid-authoring.md

 | LeaveItemAtLocation | Supplies a native quest-item placement area. |
 | Story Trigger/Cinematic | Runs the published binding through the existing story event rules. |

-Published zones load for the active seasonal character on the matching map.
-Native quest zones work even when the season has no story definition.
+Published zones load for the active campaign character on the matching map.
+Native quest zones work even when the campaign has no story definition.
 Draft previews stay separate from these published objects.
-Publish, then let the user manually restart the server and client before entering a new raid to test published gameplay.
-Seasons already used by characters retain the existing gameplay-lock rule; duplicate them to change gameplay.
+Publish, then restart the server and game before entering a new raid to test published gameplay.
+Campaigns already used by characters retain the existing gameplay-lock rule; duplicate them to change gameplay.

 Zone references must be reassigned before deletion.
 Scene paths must resolve uniquely.
 Shoot targets require a ballistic collider; interaction targets require a raycastable collider.
 IDs colliding with native map zones are rejected during connected editing and skipped with a diagnostic at runtime.

 NPC/item spawning, cinematic camera paths, and specialized native triggers beyond the types listed above are outside this version.

-## Development checks

-Build the dedicated UI through **CJ-SDK → SDK → WTT-Campaigns → Build raid editor**.
-Its source builder lives in `tools/unity/CampaignsRaidEditorBuilder.cs`; layout sources follow the existing `tools/sync_ui_preview.py` workflow.
-The builder produces `wtt_campaigns_raid_editor.bundle` and 1080p, 1440p, and ultrawide previews.

-The regression suite covers merging, conflicting and repeated requests, grant ownership, raid expiry, native objective field assignment, validation, duplication, and pack round trips. `tools/EditorRendering` renders the actual web components. `tools/package.ps1` uses MSBuild to validate, stage and install matching assemblies and both UI bundles with backups and checksum verification.
-Existing packages can be installed with `tools/install_matching.ps1`.
-Neither path stops or starts servers or clients.